ichi4096/vivado-on-silicon-mac/README.md

 * go to settings,
 * check "Use Virtualization Framework",
 * uncheck "Open Docker Dashboard at startup",
+* go to "Resources"
+* increase Swap to 2GB (if synthesis fails, you may need to increase Memory or Swap)
 * go to "Features in Development" and
 * check "Use Rosetta for x86/amd64 emulation on Apple Silicon".